 Comfort is key.
 Make your living room a space to relax—in style, of course.
 A cozy lounge chair is definitely where it's at.
 This one has a leisurely vibe wrapped up in luxury.

 While a wool rug was perfect for your 40s, your feet deserve a little more plush love in your 50s.
 This handcrafted lovely has a luxe touch and silky-smooth texture, making it the ideal foundation for an elegant living room you'll never want to leave.
 Who said practical couldn't be pretty too?

 Gone are the days when you denied yourself the luxury of leather, especially neutrals because you knew it'd be covered in grubby fingerprints or ruined by careless guests at house parties.
 Now it's really time to treat yo' self.
 Besides, who doesn't love a white leather sofa?

 This is the era where you elevate everything.
-You've done away with the practical because your kids are old enough to know better, and you've swapped the house variety for decadent dinner parties.
+You've done away with practicality because any little ones in your life are old enough to know better, and you've swapped the house variety for decadent dinner parties.
 Now you can turn your living room into the elegant space you've always dreamed of.
-Layer it with original artwork, designer furniture, antiques and chic-to-death accessories that don't forgo comfort, of course.
+Layer it with original artwork, designer furniture, antiques, and chic-to-death accessories that don't forgo comfort, of course.

 Do you agree with our decade-specific décor recommendations?
-What do you think needs to be added or changed in this list?
+What do you think needs to be added or changed on this list?

 This post was originally published on August 22, 2016.